novigit/code-notes/vim.md

 'zO'        # open a fold and all of its nested folds at once 'zc'        # close a fold
-'zC'        # close a fold and all of its parent folds at once 'zM'        # close all folds in the file
-'zR'        # expand all folds in the file
+'zC'        # close a fold and all of its parent folds at once 'zM'        # close all folds in the file ( I guess the M looks like a folded line ) 'zR'        # expand all folds in the file
 'zj'        # move cursor to the next fold
 'zk'        # move cursor to previous fold